fat-forensics/events/index.md

 These programming exercises are delivered using
 [`FAT Forensics`](https://fat-forensics.org/)[^2][^4] -- a Python toolbox
-open-sourced under the BSD 3-Clause license and designed for inspecting Fairness, Accountability and Transparency (FAT) of data, models and predictions.
+open-sourced under the BSD 3-Clause license and designed for inspecting Fairness, Accountability and Transparency (FAT) aspects of data, models and predictions.

 ## Motivation ##
 Many public-domain implementations of transparency, interpretability and explainability (TIE) algorithms are a result of academic research projects.
-The development of these tools, therefore, usually starts with a particular research goal in mind, such as demonstrating the capabilities of a proposed method.
+As such, the development of these tools usually starts with a particular research goal in mind, e.g., demonstrating the capabilities of a proposed method.
 In practice, this often means that the software is engineered without an elaborate design, which tends to be detrimental for its reusability and